 Banana leaves for lemang

 I have potted banana plants in the summer.
 But because I’m too lazy to look after them in the winter, I start again every summer!
 So when the guys are thriving, I have fresh banana leaves to use in the kitchen.
-BUT that’s like 2-3 months of the year only.
+BUT that’s like a months of the year only.

-So the rest of the time, I rely on frozen banana leaves from my local Chinese grocer, about 20 minutes away.
+The rest of the time, I rely on frozen banana leaves from my local Chinese grocer, about 20 minutes away.
 Or the Indian ones, 30 minutes away.
 Or Amazon, or any online Asian shop.
 So if you don’t have access to fresh, that’s the way to go.

 No joy?
 No banana leaf source at all?
 Follow the recipe, then roll or wrap the cooked rice up in foil.
 So you can at least enjoy the coconut flavoured, compressed glutinous rice sans banana leaf.